Asarum europaeum

-Asarum europaeum, commonly known as asarabacca, European wild ginger, hazelwort, and wild spikenard, historically cabarick, is a species of flowering plant in the birthwort family Aristolochiaceae, native to large parts of temperate Europe, and also cultivated in gardens.
+Asarum europaeum, known as asarabacca, European wild ginger, hazelwort, and wild spikenard, historically cabarick, is a species of flowering plant in the birthwort family Aristolochiaceae, native to parts of temperate Europe, and also cultivated in gardens.
 It is a creeping evergreen perennial with glossy green, kidney shaped leaves and solitary dull purple flowers hidden by the leaves.
-Though its roots have a ginger aroma, it is not closely related to the true culinary ginger Zingiber officinale, which originates in tropical Asian rainforests.
-It is sometimes harvested for use as a spice or a flavoring.
+Though its roots have a ginger aroma, it is not closely related to the true culinary ginger Zingiber officinale.
+European wild ginger is sometimes harvested for use as a spice or a flavoring.
 In former days, it was used in snuff and also medicinally as an emetic and cathartic.

 The FDA warns against consuming Asarum, as it is nephrotoxic and contains the potent carcinogen aristolochic acid.

 Description

 The prostrate stems are 10–15 cm long, each bearing two reniform leaves with long petioles.
 The leaves are about 10 cm wide.
 The upper surface of the leaves is shiny, and they have a pepper-like taste and smell.
 There are also 2 to 3 stipules present that occur in two rows opposite each other on the stem.
 The flowers are solitary, terminal and nodding.
 The flower tube is composed of fused tepals that ends with 3 petal-like projections that are brownish towards their ends and dark purple toward the centre.
 There are 12 stamens present.
 The flowers emerge in the late winter and spring.